wso2/docs-is/en/docs/guides/adaptive-auth/user-store-based-adaptive-auth.md

 ## Prerequisites

 - You need to [set up the sample](../../adaptive-auth/adaptive-auth-overview/#set-up-the-sample) application.
-- You need to set-up a database.
+- You need to set up a database.
 For this scenario, we will use an LDAP server.
-- You need to configure a new userstore:
+- You need to configure a new user store:
     1. On the management console, go to **Main > Identity > User Stores > Add**.
-    2. Create a user store named `EMPLOYEES`, and add the following values for the fields.
+    2. Create a user store named `EMPLOYEES` and add the following values for the fields.

         | Field name    | Value |
         |---------------|-------|